swarn4399/swarn4399.github.io/index.md

 ## Experience

-- **Data Scientist** at Elutions Inc - Dates
+- **Data Scientist** at Elutions Inc - June 2023 - Present
-- **Graduate Research Assistant** at University of Florida - Dates
+- **Graduate Research Assistant** at University of Florida - July 2022 - May 2023
 <!-- Add more experiences as needed -->

 ## Education

-- **MS** in Computer Science from University of Florida, FL, USA - Dates
+- **MS** in Computer Science from University of Florida, FL, USA - August 2021 - May 2023
-- **BTech** in Computer Science & Engineering from Maulana Abul Kalam Azad University of Technology, WB, IND - Dates
+- **BTech** in Computer Science & Engineering from Maulana Abul Kalam Azad University of Technology, WB, IND - August 2017 - July 2021
 <!-- Add more education details as needed -->

 ## Skills